io-gui/io/docs/quick-start.md

 document.body.appendChild(myElement);
 ```

-> **Note:** You can also add `<my-element>` to your HTML code but keep in mind that properties have to be set imperatively.
+> **Note:** You can add `<my-element>` to your HTML declaratively but keep in mind that properties have to be set imperatively.
 Setting HTML attributes won't work.

 ## Making a Website

-Here is a quick way to make a simple website `<my-website>` with navigation and pages that display contents from .md files.
+Here is a quick way to make a simple website `<my-website>` with navigation and pages that load contents from .md files.

 ```javascript
 import { IoNavigator, RegisterIoElement, MenuOptions } from "io-gui";